Ginés de Mafra: Villalobos expedition (1542–1546)

-Geographical mysteries
+Assessment of Mafra's document

 Mafra's document has been examined by American geographer Donald D. Brand.
 Brand dismissed it as nothing more than what Mafra recalled on Andrés de San Martín writings, which Mafra had with him until these were confiscated in Lisbon.
-"It should be pointed out here that the previously unknown, Descripción de los reinos, Libro que trata del descubrimiento y principio del estrecho que se llama de Magallanes, por Ginés de Mafra, published in Madrid, 1920 in Tres Relaciones could not be based on more than Mafra's memory of what he might have read in a Tratado begun by San Martín."
-This dismissive charge unargued, and unproved, was echoed by Martín Torodash, and Philippine religious historian John N. Schumacher, and influenced the thinking of many other scholars including the ethnographer historian William H. Scott.
-This explains why the unsolved information to the geographical mystery of Mazaua has remained buried in his record.
-Laurence Bergreen gave due recognition of Mafra's document in Bergreen's 2003 work titled Over the Edge of the World, Magellan's Terrifying Circumnavigation of the Globe.
-It is this document that makes his information an incomparably important geographical testimony that unlocks the mystery of the island of Mazaua.
+"It should be pointed out here that the previously unknown, Description de los reinos, Libro que trata del descubrimiento y principio del estrecho que se llama de Magallanes, por Ginés de Mafra, published in Madrid, 1920 in Tres Relaciones could not be based on more than Mafra's memory of what he might have read in a Tratado begun by San Martín."
+This dismissive charge unargued, and unproved, was echoed by Martín Torodash, and Philippine religious historian John N. Schumacher, and influenced the thinking of many other scholars.